Running a business in a post-Covid world is no joke, but tools like the ERC tax credit can provide much-needed relief for business owners.

 Q: Can I apply for the ERC tax credit if I took advantage of the PPP loan?

 A: The answer is yes!
 You can still apply for the ERC tax credit if you received a PPP loan.
+The time frame of your PPP loan is removed from the credit amount you may qualify for.

 Q: How do I prove gross receipts?